Coleridge-Initiative/big-data-and-social-science/docs/12-ChapterPrivacy.md

 and some treat it as information [@Cecil2003].

-The ethics of the use of big data are also not clear, because analysis may result in being discriminately against unfairly, being limited in one's life choices, being trapped inside stereotypes, being unable to delineate personal boundaries, or being wrongly judged, embarrassed, or harassed.
+The ethics of the use of big data are also not clear, because analysis may result in being discriminately used against unfairly, being limited in one's life choices, being trapped inside stereotypes, being unable to delineate personal boundaries, or being wrongly judged, embarrassed, or harassed.
 There is an entire research agenda to be pursued that examines